Who I am

 More information on my ethical position can be found here.

-Currently based in Paris with my three boys and our cat, I hail from Amsterdam, city of reposing skyscapes and waterscapes.
+Currently based in Paris, I hail from Amsterdam, city of reposing skyscapes and waterscapes.
 It also happens that my heritage is “new world” and black atlantique, both north american and south.
 Speaking the langages of multiplicity, third spaces and hybridization, I weave willow, rush and sisal, create floral babioles and miniature graffiti, observe and display traces of the seasons passing, bury the photographic past in soil to make new futures.

 I am an avid collector of botanical treasures, dabble in indoor tropical and container gardening, and after washing my hands, improvise on cello, write and translate poetry and sing.